gretaisafantasy/get_bibtex/README.md

 ```

 ## Configuration
 It is also possible to change the BibTeX input and output files through a configuration file.
 Open a new file, write the configuration that you want, and save it.
-A short `test.cfg`, `test.txt`, and `test.json` files are provided as examples, but other file formats will work too as a configuration file.
+A short `sample.cfg`, `sample.txt`, and `sample.json` files are provided as examples, but other file formats will work too as a configuration file.

 ### Example